How to Use DIY Paper Leaves 5 Ways in Fall Decor

 Step 2 – I laid the twine on our kitchen counter and attached the leaves to the twine with the clothes pins, spacing them evenly across the twine.

 Step 3 – I tied each end of the twine to one of the egg baskets on the mantel.
 Then I adjusted the leaves for even spacing.
-It was so easy and I’m so glad I had plenty of leaves.
+It was so easy.
+You can spread the leaves out if you want that look.

 I did have one more leaf shape that I had made, but not used.
 It had cut outs and that’s why I didn’t use it in the previous projects.